Antot-12/Spekulus/documentation.md

 - **Admin Page**: `/admin/comparison`
 - **Database Tables**:
   - `comparisonSections`: Stores the section's title and subtitle for each language.
-  - `competitors`: Stores the dynamic list of competitor columns.
+  - `competitors`: Stores the dynamic list of competitor columns (`id`, `slug`, `name`, `order`).
-  - `competitorFeatures`: Stores the individual feature rows and their support status for each competitor.
+  - `competitorFeatures`: Stores the individual feature rows (`feature`) and their support status (`feature_support`).
-- **Functionality**: The admin panel at `/admin/comparison` allows full dynamic management of the table.
+- **Functionality**: The admin panel at `/admin/comparison` allows for complete dynamic management of the table.
 Admins can:
-  - Edit the section's main `title` and `subtitle`.
+  - **Edit Section Text**: Modify the main `title` and `subtitle` for the section.
-  - Add, edit, and delete competitors (table columns).
-  - Add, edit, and delete features (table rows).
+  - **Manage Competitors**: Add new competitors (which creates a new column), edit their names, and delete them.
+Deleting a competitor removes the column and all associated feature data.
+  - **Manage Features**: Add new features (table rows), edit their names, and delete them.
-  - Toggle the boolean checkmarks for each feature and competitor.
-The underlying `feature_support` JSONB field allows for future extensions, like adding tooltips or status labels (e.g., "Coming Soon").
+  - **Toggle Support**: For each feature and competitor, toggle a boolean checkmark.
+The underlying `feature_support` JSONB field allows for future extensions, such as adding tooltips or status labels (e.g., "Coming Soon", "Premium").
+- **Data Sync**: All changes made in the admin panel are saved to the database and are immediately reflected on the public-facing comparison table.

 #### 22.3.
 Cooperation Request Section
-- **Purpose**: A dedicated form to attract and manage potential partners and investors.
+- **Purpose**: A dedicated form for potential partners, investors, or collaborators to submit inquiries.
 - **Homepage Component**: `CooperationSection` (`/src/components/landing/CooperationSection.tsx`)
 - **Admin Page**: `/admin/cooperation`
 - **Database Table**: `cooperationRequests`